GamerBoyCodez/InarkOS-Gamer-Menu/README.md

 Install Gamer Menu unzip the folder

 Step 3:
-Drag and Drop the files in he folder
+Drag and Drop the files in the folder

 Step 4: Your Done